Let's talk

 Did the Omnibus adjustments change the criteria?

 Yes.
-The 2026 Omnibus narrowed scope and reduced the data volume by about 61%, but the founding criteria remain: thresholds, ESRS content and double materiality.
+The 2026 Omnibus narrowed scope (more than 1,000 employees and €450M net turnover) and the draft revised ESRS reduce mandatory datapoints by over 60%, but the founding criteria remain: thresholds, ESRS content and double materiality.

 Which criteria apply to SMEs?